France - Social Security Insights | Workia

 Summary

-France has a comprehensive social security system which covers Health, maternity, paternity, disability and death insurance, Occupational accident and illness insurance, Old age pensions, family allowances and unemployment benefits
+France has a comprehensive social security system which covers health, maternity, paternity, disability and death insurance, occupational accident and illness insurance, old age pensions, family allowances and unemployment benefits.

 Details